 Rugby Ontario strongly recommends that all players, coaches, parents, referees, administrators, medical practitioners, and other rugby stakeholders educate themselves on the Guidelines and Graduated Return to Play process through the newly released education modules from the World Rugby, which are available on https://playerwelfare.worldrugby.org/.

 The Concussion Modules cover scenarios where medical practitioners are available to oversee the process, as well as situations where members of the team; coaches, parents and indeed the players themselves may need to manage a concussion.
 The World Rugby resources are designed to ensure players that do suffer a concussion are managed effectively for their long-term health and welfare.

 Collectively, we have a responsibility to ensure that all rugby stakeholders are fully aware of the dangers of concussion and how best it should be managed.

-World Rugby Concussion Guidelines (Non-Approved Healthcare Professionals and General Public); these are the latest guidelines, produced by World Rugby Medical Committee for the management of concussions both for senior and age-grade players where trained medical staff are not available.
+World Rugby Concussion Guidelines: these are the latest guidelines, produced by World Rugby Medical Committee for the management of concussions both for senior and age-grade players where trained medical staff are not available.